kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 Now this demonstration isn't showing a setup in the true sense of the word (returning the integer 3 isn't setting up anything), I am just showing how a function can be switched into a fixture, by use of the pytest decorator, and how that fixture can be imported (or rather *injected*) into a test function and then accessed via a variable.
 As the pytest documentation puts it, "fixture functions take the role of the injector and test functions are the consumers of fixture objects."

-In pytest, each fixture needs to have a unique name and, when not co-located within the same file as a test function, need to be declared at module, class or, my personal preference, at project level.
-For the purposes of this post, I will provide more details on the declaration of fixtures, for use within a project, in a future post as this is closely tied to a design pattern of test fixtures that I discuss in a later post in the series.
+In pytest, each fixture needs to have a unique name and, when not co-located within the same file as a test function, needs to be declared at module, class or at project level.
+In a future post I will provide more details on the declaration of fixtures, for use within a project, as this is closely tied to a design pattern of test fixtures which I wish to demonstrate.

-Teardowns in pytest can take two forms; you can house a teardown in the same fixture as a setup or house a teardown in its own independent fixture.
+Teardowns in pytest can take at least two forms; you can house a teardown in the same fixture as a setup or house a teardown in its own independent fixture.
 Here is an example of a setup and teardown in the same fixture (note that this is an illustration and will not run within your *test_file_example.py*):

 {% highlight python %}